Interest meeting for youth climate summit at VMNH

 The meeting and the summit will both be held at the VMNH.
 Ashburn said that the VMNH has been largely supportive of the summit, but he wanted to emphasize that this is a volunteer effort and not something the museum staff is required to do.

-There will be zoom capabilities for the meeting so that people who can not make it in person can still attend.
+The meeting also will be held on Zoom so people who can not make it in person can still participate.

 Monique Holland is a reporter for the Martinsville Bulletin.
 She can be reached at monique.holland@martinsvillebulletin.com or at 276-734-9603.